CarlosMolinesPastor/nvim/README.md

 The possibilities:

 1. Screenshot the code with silicon plugin.
 For this you have to install `silicon` in your system. (cargo install silicon)
+   Archlinux: ``sudo pacman -S harfbuzz fontconfig libxcb freetype2 pkg-config`` Ubuntu/Debian: ``sudo apt update && sudo apt install -y build-essential libharfbuzz-dev libfontconfig1-dev pkg-config libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libxcb1-dev libfreetype6-dev libxml2-dev``
+   Finally: ``cargo install silicon``
-2. A second terminal incorporated in the nvim window with `toggleterm` plugin. (spacebar + y)
+3. A second terminal incorporated in the nvim window with `toggleterm` plugin. (spacebar + y)
-3. Run code with code_runner plugin. (spacebar + R)
+4. Run code with code_runner plugin. (spacebar + R)
-4. Livepreview plugin to preview html files. (spacebar + l)
+5. Livepreview plugin to preview html files. (spacebar + l)
-5. For ollama plugin, you can use it to generate code or text. (spacebar + a)
+6. For ollama plugin, you can use it to generate code or text. (spacebar + a)

 ![](https://github.com/CarlosMolinesPastor/nvim/blob/main/screenshot.gif)